cliffordlab/ICG_OSToolbox/ICG_Noise_Removal/readme.md

 <a name="folder"></a>
 ## 2. Designating Folders for Input and Output Data
 Download and save synchronized ECG and ICG signal to the local machine from [here](https://github.com/cliffordlab/ICG_OSToolbox/tree/master/ICG_ECG_Demo_Data/ECG_ICG_Data).
-The user need to indicate the folders for input data (ECG_ICG signal) and output data (EA ECG_ICG) on their local machine using variables "input_ECG_ICG_Folder" and "EA_folder", respectively.
+The user need to indicate the folders for input data (ECG_ICG signal) and output data (EA ECG_ICG) on local machine using variables "input_ECG_ICG_Folder" and "EA_folder", respectively.
 ![](noise_removal_gif/2_Designate_folders.gif)

 <a name="output"></a>